clarknt/100-days-of-swift/38-Project18-Challenges1-2/README.md

 https://www.hackingwithswift.com/read/18/6/wrap-up

-For the sake of completion as it does not add much to Project 1.
+For the sake of completion as additions to Project 1 are limited.

 ## Challenges